yasoob/personal_blog/content/posts/golang_maps_check_if_exists.md

 date: 2019-06-18T18:55:05-04:00
 draft: false
 categories: ["programming", "golang"]
+teaser: 'I have been working with Golang quite a lot.
+This is my first time working with it professionally.
+I share some methods for checking key existance in maps in Golang.'
 ---

 Hi people!
 I am working at [ASAPP](https://www.asapp.com/) and a lot of my work involves writing Golang code.
 This is the first time I am working with Golang full-time.
 I picked up a couple of tricks from my colleagues and mentors here and would like to share them with you.